kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 \frac{p_1}{\gamma}+z_1+\frac{v_1^2}{2g}+h_A-h_R-h_L=\frac{p_2}{\gamma}+z_2+\frac{v_2^2}{2g}\,,
 $$

 The quantity $h_L$ represents the energy loss of the system.
-In this section we will learn how to compute the energy loss due to friction in pipes and minor losses due to valves and fittings.
+In this section we will learn how to compute $h_L$, first due to friction in pipes and second from minor losses occurring when fluid travels through valves and fittings.

 The energy loss from friction in pipes and tubes is determined from *Darcy's equation*

 $$
 h_L=f\times \frac{L}{D}\times \frac{v^2}{2g}\,.
 $$

 In the above expression $L$ is the length of pipe, $D$ its diameter, and $v$ the average velocity of flow.
 The dimensionless quantity $f$ is called the *friction factor*.
 The method of obtaining $f$ will depend on whether the flow is laminar or turbulent.
 We all have an intuitive notion of what we mean by laminar and turbulent flow.
 Laminar flow has the appearance of a smooth and steady stream while turbulent flow appears chaotic and irregular and may contain eddies and swirls of fluid.
-But how can we predict how the flow will behave, in particular if the flow is occurring in an opaque pipe where observations can't be made.
+But how can we predict the flow's behavior, in particular if the flow is occurring in an opaque pipe where observations can't be made.

 <div class="photo" style="width: 400px;">
   <img src="img/FL_rapids.jpg">